-WBIND is the name of the Open Watcom Bind utility. file_spec is the name of the 32-bit Windows EXE to bind. -d requests that a 32-bit DLL be built. -n indicates that the resource compiler is NOT to be invoked. -9 requests that WBIND run in quiet mode (no informational messages are displayed). -s supervisor specifies the path and name of the Windows supervisor to be bound with the application.
+WBIND is the name of the Watcom Bind utility.

+file_spec is the name of the 32-bit Windows EXE to bind.

+-d requests that a 32-bit DLL be built.

+indicates that the resource compiler is NOT to be invoked. -n requests that WBIND run in quiet mode (no informational messages are -q displayed).

+-s supervisor specifies the path and name of the Windows supervisor to be bound with the application.
 If not specified, a search of the paths listed in the PATH environment variable is performed.
-If this search is not successful and the WATCOM environment variable is defined, the %WATCOM%\BINW directory is searched. -R rc_options all options after -R are passed to the resource compiler.
+If this search is not successful and the searched.

+WATCOM environment variable is defined, the %WATCOM%\BINW directory is

+-R rc_options all options after -R are passed to the resource compiler.
-Building and Running the GUI Application 135